RohitMidha23/http-rohitmidha23.github.io/about.md

 You wish to know more?

-Gosh!!
+Well..
 Okay.
 A strict non Man City nor Chelsea but a huge Real Madrid Fan!

-You desire even more??
+You desire even more?

 Fine, if you really insist.

-Ambitious, top achiever in a variety of fields, extroverted - introvert, highly well informed and well known(?), and well.. need I dwell into the looks?
+Ambitious, top achiever in a variety of fields, extroverted - introvert, highly well informed and well known(?), and well.. need I dwell into coding skills?

 I'm pretty certain you've already indulged and deeply enticed yourself with the posts.